TAP-GGC/TheBeepBops/README.md

 Example:

-1. <b>TAP Expo</b>, April 1, 2021, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
+1. <b>TAP Expo</b>, October 8, 2024, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
-2. <b>Class Workshops</b>, April 13-15, 2021, Georgia Gwinnett College: to promote the IT field to non-IT students.
+2. <b>Class Workshops</b>, October 21-25, 2024, Georgia Gwinnett College: to promote the IT field to non-IT students.
+3. <b>CCSC:SE Conference</b>, November 1-2, 2024, Furman University: showing off our results from the workshops we did to different college professors and students.

 ## :mag_right: Similar Projects
 <i>Use this section to link to a project done in the TAP program that is related in some way to your own.
 This can be a sister project done during your TAP semester or a TAP project done in the past.
 Example: </i>